Skip to main content

 Writing your own plugin

 Code Shaper provides a plugin to scaffold your own plugins and generators.
-You can learn how to use this plugin under Write a custom generator.
+You can learn how to use this plugin under Create a Custom Generator.